๐ŸŒ‹Physical Geology

 Transform boundaries accommodate horizontal plate motion through strike-slip faulting, conserving crust rather than creating or destroying it.

-• Lateral shearing motion occurs as plates grind past each other—no crust is created or destroyed, hence "conservative" boundaries
+• Lateral shearing motion occurs as plates grind past each other.
+No crust is created or destroyed, which is why these are called conservative boundaries.

-• San Andreas Fault is the classic continental example, where the Pacific Plate moves northwest relative to the North American Plate
+• The San Andreas Fault is the classic continental example, where the Pacific Plate moves northwest relative to the North American Plate at roughly 46 mm per year.

-• Shallow but powerful earthquakes result from stress accumulation and sudden release along locked fault segments—the 1906 San Francisco earthquake is a famous example
+• Shallow but powerful earthquakes result from stress accumulation and sudden release along locked fault segments.
+The 1906 San Francisco earthquake (estimated magnitude 7.9) is a well-known example.

 Quick Reference Table